Frequently Asked Questions (FAQ)

 These school-age reports are available in DRDP Online: Class Planning Report for School Age Complete, Group Detail Report, and Child Progress Report.
 You can also print the rating record.

-My agency’s numbers are different every day when I look at my reports.
+My agency’s numbers are different daily when I look at my reports.
 Why is this happening?

 Proficiencies are moving into DRDP Online each day.
 As proficiencies are added, more reports become available.
 Therefore, we recommend that users check for updates regularly.